 What If a Domestic Violence Victim Refuses to Testify?

 Posted by Ronald D. HeddingMay 03, 2022

-We are often asked how can prosecutors still prove me guilty of a California domestic violence case if my significant other refuses to cooperate?
-Domestic violence, called “DV,” is a crime committed against someone you share a close relationship.
-It is the most commonly charged crime in California and includes many different laws.
+One of the most pressing questions we often receive is how prosecutors can still prove guilt in a California domestic violence case if the significant other refuses to cooperate.
+Domestic violence, or “DV,” is a deeply serious crime committed against someone with whom you share a close relationship.
+It is the most commonly charged and profoundly serious crime in California, encompassing a wide range of laws.
+The gravity of this issue cannot be overstated.

+What If a Domestic Violence Victim Refuses to Testify?